 Once you’ve decided on your flight plans, please email me with them so that I can put it on my calendar and hold that time for you.
 Wait for me to respond before actually booking the flight to make sure that no one else has already reserved that time.

-I’m here to answer any questions you may have.
-I may not have all the answers but may be able to either point you in the direction to find your answer or I may know someone else to ask who may know the answer to your question.
-If you learn anything new about any particular airlines or if you find out that there are any new rules or regulation, please let me know after your flight so that I can pass this information along to others.
-I’m always learning and love to hear from others what they’ve learned.
+We’re here to answer any questions you may have.
+We may not have all the answers.
+But may be able to either point you in the right direction.
+We might know someone else to ask who may know the answer to your question.
+If you learn anything new about any particular airlines please let us know.
+Please pass on to us anything you learn about new rules or regulations.
+We’ll share any helpful information you find with others.
+We’re always learning and love to hear from others what they’ve learned.

 Most puppies traveling long distances do not get car sick but I’d say that about 1/3 of them do.
 The sickness usually will last for just the first hour or two and then the puppy will settle down for the rest of the ride.
 If you’re traveling a long way, I’d bring towels, paper towel, and plastic bags (like Walmart sacks) to store the dirty towels in case of an accident.

 If you plan on spending the night in Birmingham, here is some information on where to stay.
 From most places including coming from the Birmingham Airport, Atlanta, and south Florida, you’ll be coming in on Hwy 280 which goes within a mile of my house.
-Any place in the Eagle Point, Graystone, or Inverness area are within 20 minutes of my house.
-The Hampton Inn in Eagle Point is probably the closest motel to me and everyone has said only good things about this motel.
+Any place in the Eagle Point, Greystone, or Inverness area are within 20 minutes of my house.
+The Hampton Inn in Eagle Point is probably the closest hotel to me and everyone has said only good things about this hotel.
 It is also very close to a big variety of restaurants and even a nice dog food and accessory store if you forgot something.
-Here are a couple of links to motels that people have stayed in and recommended in these areas:
+Here are a couple of links to hotels that people have stayed in and recommended in these areas: